An Introduction to The Primer (2019 Fantasy Football)

 When I started writing about fantasy football 10 years ago, I did so in the privacy of my own notebook, where no one else would read it.
 This was my way of getting out what I needed to in order to talk myself through decisions.
 As they say, “it’s always better to talk with someone instead of letting it build up inside.”
 Well, I talked to a notebook.
-Eventually, I started to share some of that information with friends and family, which led me to starting a website.
+Eventually, I started to share some of that information with friends and family, which led me to starting a website, which led me to doing this on a full-time basis.
 While that’s a story for a different day, my goals have remained the same to this very day.

 Don’t just rank players and tell people who to start… Tell them why.
 Help them understand the process that goes into it.
 If you do that, they’ll be able to live with their decisions (well, most sane individuals).